argo0n/dvbot-docs/docs/commands/dankmemer.md

 # Dank Memer Utilities

+Dank Vibes Bot provides [Dank Memer Reminders](#dankreminders) for you to be regularly reminded to perform tasks/run certain Dank Memer commands.
+This includes Drop reminders and Daily reminders.

+In addition, when you run `pls stream` and choose to begin to stream, Dank Vibes Bot will inform you of the current trending game (provided it has been set by a mod).

 ## `dankreminders`

 Shows your reminders for Dank Memer and allows you to enable/disable them through buttons.